-2.2 Decisions which do not terminate proceedings VIII-3

-2.3 Decision on a notified loss of rights at the request of the person concerned VIII-3

-2.4 Decision on re-establishment of rights VIII-3

-2.5 Decision on closure of the opposition proceedings VIII-3

-Chap ter IX - Costs IX-1
+Chapte er IX - Costs IX-1

 1. Charging of costs IX-1

 1.1 General principle IX-1

 1.2 Decisions on the apportionment of costs IX-1

 1.3 Costs to be taken into consideration IX-1

 1.4 Principle of equity IX-2

 2. Procedure for the fixing of costs IX-3

 2.1 Fixing of costs by the Opposition Division IX-3

 2.2 Appeal against the fixing of costs by the Opposition Division IX-3

 3. Enforcement of the fixing of costs IX-3

-ter X - Limitation and revocation edure X-1
+Chapte proced er X - Limitation and revocation lure X-1

 1. Introduction X-1

 2. Examination for deficiencies in the request X-1

 2.1 Deficiencies which lead to the request being deemed not to have been filed X-1

 2.2 Deficiencies which, if not remedied, lead to the request being rejected as inadmissible X-2

-3. Decision on request for revocation X-3
+3. Decision on request for revocation X-2

 4. Substantive examination (limitation) X-3

 4.1 Department responsible X-3

 4.2 Basis for the examination X-3

 4.3 Scope of the examination X-3

-Part D - Co ntents n Guidelines for Examination in the EPO November 2014

 4.4 Further stages of the examination X-4

-4.5 Third-party observations during the examina ition X-5
+4.5 Third-party observations during the examination X-5

-5. Formal procedure for limitation when request is allowable the X-5
+5. Formal procedure for limitation when the request is allowable X-5

 6. Rejection of the request X-6

+Part D - Contents h Guidelines for Examination in the EPO November 2016

 7. Relation to opposition proceedings X-6

 7.1 Precedence of opposition proceedings X-6

-7.2 Filing of opposition after decision on limitation on X-7
+7.2 Filing of opposition after decision on limitation X-7

 8. Legal status of decisions X-7

 9. Withdrawal of the request X-7

 10. Different sets of claims X-7

-10.1 Limitation results in the claims becoming diff in different Contracting States ferent X-7
+10.1 Limitation results in the claims becoming different in different contracting states 1 X-7

-10.2 Limitation is different for different Contracting States because the claims as granted were different for different Contracting States g X-8
+10.2 Limitation is different for different contracting states because the claims as granted were different for different contracting states X-8

-11. Multiple requests X-8
+Multiple requests